Bug report #4547

 I've just tested your branch and got good result.
 Thanks!

-#12 Updated by Giuseppe Sucameli almost 12 years ago
+#12 Updated by Giuseppe Sucameli about 12 years ago

 - Status changed from Open to Closed